greenpath-project/web-app/README.md

-# green_path_angular
+# GreenPath Project

 Repository of the Green Path Team.

-Student project for EPSI Bordeaux.
+Student project for EPSI Bordeaux 2015-2016.